-As a young child, I developed a love of nature and architecture; these two subjects are the driving forces behind my work.
-Living in Buffalo, NY, finding inspiration is abundant.
-I enjoy the process of interpreting the concepts I envision.
+Throughout my life, I have been fascinated by nature and architecture, two subjects that have driven my creative work.
+Buffalo offers many opportunities for finding inspiration.
 I paint my subjects with watercolors the way I perceive them, letting the paint flow over the paper.
-Choosing colors that invoke an emotional response, mixing, thinning, and then crossing my fingers that the paint will flow as anticipated.
-The challenge of watercolor is that it doesn’t always behave as expected, but that is also the thrill of this medium.
+Choosing colors that elicit an emotional response.
+Watercolor doesn’t always behave as expected, but that is also the thrill of this medium.

-In November of 2021, I had an unfortunate accident and broke both of my wrists, my right wrist (dominant hand) needed surgery to be repaired, I was disheartened and worried I’d lose my ability to paint, my fingers and hands will never work like they once did but because of these limitations, I have gotten much more detailed with my watercolor pieces, I’ve had to re-learn how to use my hands, and that has forced me to slow down.
-This injury has changed my art in a significant way, but I feel, for the better.
+In November of 2021, I had an unfortunate accident and broke both of my wrists, my right wrist (dominant hand) needed surgery to be repaired, I was disheartened and worried I’d lose my ability to paint, my fingers and hands will never work like they once did but because of these limitations, I have gotten much more detailed with my watercolor pieces.